HireAbo/awesome-interview-questions-5000-jobs/Information Technology IT/Cybersecurity/Penetration Tester.md

 Welcome to the Penetration Tester Interview Preparation !
 This resource is designed to help you ace your Penetration Tester interviews with confidence.

+Information Technology (IT) is a rapidly evolving field that encompasses the use and management of computers, software, networks, and electronic systems.
+One crucial aspect of IT is cybersecurity, which focuses on protecting digital assets from unauthorized access, hacking, and potential threats.
+Within the realm of cybersecurity, a Penetration Tester plays a critical role.
+A Penetration Tester, also known as an ethical hacker, is responsible for assessing the security of computer systems, networks, and applications.
+They conduct simulated attacks to identify vulnerabilities and weaknesses in order to recommend security measures and enhance overall system protection.
+Penetration Testers play a vital role in safeguarding sensitive data and preventing potential cyber threats.

 ## 🚀 Overview

 Whether you're a seasoned Penetration Tester or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Penetration Tester interviews to help you prepare and succeed.